 The library also has pre-independence legislation: see Catalogue under classmark GK1.E.

 IALS does not collect legislation of the Indian states.
 To locate state legislation held at libraries in the UK, use the FLAG database.

 A number of statutory bodies have been set up to evaluate and analyse laws before enactment in the Parliament.
 There are also a number of organizations that evaluate and interpret old laws in order to recommend amendments.
 The reports, research series and other documents of these institutions are very useful for legal education and research, as detailed below.

-The National Commission for Women (NCW) is a statutory body of the Government of India, established under the provisions of the Indian Constitution.
-The objective is to advise the government on policy matters affecting women, represent the rights of women in India and provide a voice for their issues and concerns.
-The Commission regularly publishes annual reports and a monthly newsletter, RashtraMahila (National Women), in both Hindi and English.
+National Commission for Women (NCW): established under the Indian Constitution, the NCW advises the government on matters affecting women, represents the rights of women in India and provides a voice for their issues and concerns.
+The Commission publishes research reports, annual reports and a newsletter, Rashtra Mahila (National Women) on its website.

-SCC Online (via IALS Electronic Law Library) includes articles from about twenty Indian journals, including Supreme Court Cases (journal section) and Journal of National Law University Delhi (JNLUD).
+SCC Online, available to authorised users via the IALS Electronic Law Library, includes articles from about thirty Indian law journals, including Supreme Court Cases (journal section), Journal of the Indian Law Institute and Journal of National Law University Delhi (JNLUD).

 Academy Law Review